 While it’s obvious that driving less will reduce your spending on fuel, you don’t need to ditch your car completely to cut consumption.
 Changing your driving habits can make substantial savings.

-Generally, fuel from supermarket forecourts is likely to be cheaper than at motorway service stations, so try to fill your tank before setting off on a long journey.
+Generally, fuel from supermarket forecourts is likely to be cheaper than branded fuel.
+This is because supermarkets are competitive with each other, and this reflects in their prices.
+In contrast, most branded fuel is found at motorway service stations, where drivers have no choice but to fill up there and then.
+So do try to fill your tank before setting off on a long journey.

 Keep the pressure on

 Your tyre pressure is determined by the amount of air that’s been pumped into the tyre.
 The right tyre pressure varies depending on the vehicle — find the recommended tyre pressure for your car in the owner’s manual.

 If your tyre pressure isn’t right, it will not only push up your petrol costs but also affect how your car brakes, how it takes corners, and how long your tyres last.